 Simply trimming your hair will not get rid of all your split ends.
 Your hair is different lengths throughout your head (due to the different growing phases of each follicle), so if you cut your ends about half an inch, you will simply expose the next layer of split ends.
 Here is our trick for cutting them all off while preserving your hard-won length.
 All you need is a patient and trusted hairdresser or a good friend to help: Separate your hair into small sections and twist it from the ends like a corkscrew.
 The various lengths will stick out along each 'twist’, showing where the split ends are.
 Now you can trim them off.
 It takes forever, but if you want to grow your hair long without split ends, it is very effective.

 If you brush a sweater roughly and repeatedly, it will weaken and fray.
 The same goes for your hair!

 Ease out Tangles

-To remove tangles, use a wide tooth comb.
+Use a wide-tooth comb to remove knots and tangles.
 Start at your ends and gently work up to your roots.
-If you start at the top, or use a brush to remove tangles, you can snap your hair all along the shaft, and this can give you split ends throughout the lengths of your hair.
-You can also use a detangling spray throughout your mid-lengths and ends to help smooth interlocked cuticles and reduce interfibre friction.
+If you start at the top, or go at them with a brush, you can snap your hair along the shaft and leave yourself with split ends throughout your lengths.

 Gently squeeze excess moisture from your hair.
-If you rub your hair roughly when towel-drying you can cause breakage, split ends and tangles.
+If you rub your hair roughly when towel-drying you can cause knots and then breakage, which leads to split ends.

-Your hair can burn, just like your skin.
-This makes it more prone to splitting and further damage.
-If you sit in the sun for a prolonged period of time, protect your hair with a leave-in UV protector, or wear a hat.
+UV rays damage hair proteins, making your hair dry and brittle.
+If you are in the sun for a long time, shield your hair with a leave-in UV protector.
+Or wear a hat.